- Frequently Asked Questions

 2. Why should my student use Career Services freshman year?

 Most students start college unsure of their major and/or career path.
-Therefore, it is important for all freshmen to work with a career counselor who can help them learn more about how their interests, skills, personality, values and passions fit into a potential career.
+Therefore, it is important for all freshmen to work with a Career Development Specialist who can help them learn more about how their interests, skills, personality, values and passions fit into a potential career.

 3. Will you help my student get an internship?